-Summertime tip: To further boost the hydrating power of lettuce, toss it with a variety of water-rich vegetables, such as cucumbers and bell peppers.
+Summertime tip: To further boost the hydrating power of lettuce, toss it with a variety of water-rich vegetables, such as cucumbers and capsicum.
 You can also add some dark leafy greens such as spinach for additional nutrients.

-Yogurt contains a high content of water, along with important nutrients such as protein and calcium.
-Opt for plain yogurt more often than fruit-flavoured options, as it will contain less sugar and be a more hydrating option.
+Yoghurt contains a high content of water, along with important nutrients such as protein and calcium.
+Opt for plain yoghurt more often than fruit-flavoured options, as it will contain less sugar and be a more hydrating option.

 While your hydration needs increase in the warm summer months, you don’t have to rely solely on water or other beverages to meet your fluid needs.
 Filling your plate with lots of fresh vegetables, fruits, and some dairy products is an easy and delicious way to get the water your body needs.